-Weights are also available for analysing the nurse data collected at waves 2, 4, 6, 8 and 9.
-Weights for the wave 11 nurse visit will be made available by autumn 2025.
+Weights are also available for analysing the nurse data collected at Waves 2, 4 and 6.
 Please see the User Guide for ELSA Nurse Data on the UK Data Service for more information about analysing data collected in the nurse visit.

-6. Dataset information
+6 - Dataset information

-This User Guide refers to the main interview datasets that have been archived for ELSA Waves 1-11.
+This User Guide refers to the main interview datasets that have been archived for ELSA Waves1-8.